 The Eurofighter Typhoon is the most advanced air multi-role fighter currently available on the world market.

-Typhoon has been ordered by eight Air Forces and has flown for over 330,000 hours, including real operations in theatres including Libya and the Middle East, and air policing in Iceland and the Baltic countries.
+Typhoon has been ordered by nine Air Forces and has flown for over 450,000 hours, including real operations in theatres including Libya and the Middle East, and air policing in Iceland and the Baltic countries.
 Constant equipment upgrades, including a new E-scan radar and new weapons, will keep Typhoon operationally relevant for the next three decades.

 A twin-engine, supersonic, single or two-seat fighter, Typhoon incorporates the latest technologies in every area, from structures (with composites and titanium and aluminum alloys) to flight controls (which include direct vocal inputs).
 The pilot can use a wide range of the latest and most advanced navigation, warning and attack sensors, fully integrated and capable of exchanging data and information with other aircraft or ground stations.
 All main parameters are displayed directly on the pilot’s helmet visor.

 The Typhoon entered service in Italy in 2004 and now equips the 4th, 36th and 37th Wings of the Italian Air Force.
-In addition to the four partner nations, which have already ordered 472 Typhoons, international customers include Saudi Arabia (72 aircraft), Austria (15) Oman (12) and Kuwait (28).
+In addition to the four partner nations, which have already ordered 472 Typhoons, international customers include Saudi Arabia (72 aircraft), Austria (15) Oman (12), Kuwait (28) and Qatar (24), for a total of 623 aircraft ordered.